Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Introduction

 The BLR has mostly been studied indirectly via the reverberation mapping, i.e. by inferring the time-delay between the ionizing UV continuum emission of an accretion disc and the broad-line emission \citep{1982ApJ...255..419B,2004AN....325..248P,2009NewAR..53..140G,2019arXiv190800742C,2020OAst...29....1P} using typically the interpolated cross-correlation function \citep{1998PASP..110..660P,peterson2004,2018ascl.soft05032S} or other methods \citep[see e.g.][for an overview and an application of seven methods in total.]{2019arXiv190703910Z,2020ApJ...896..146Z}.
 The high correlation between the continuum and the line-emission fluxes implies that the line emission is mostly a reprocessed thermal emission of an accretion disc.
 From the rest-frame time-delay $\tau_{\rm BLR}$, it is straightforward to estimate the size of the BLR, $R_{\rm BLR}=c\tau_{\rm BLR}$, and in combination with the single-epoch line full width at half maximum (FWHM) or the line dispersion $\sigma$, which serve as proxies for the BLR virial velocity, one can infer the central black hole mass, $M_{\bullet}=fc\tau_{\rm BLR}\mathrm{FWHM}^2 G^{-1}$.
 The factor $f$ is known as the virial factor and takes into account the geometrical and kinematical characteristics of the BLR.
-Although $f$ is typically of the order of unity, it introduces a factor of $\sim 2-3$ uncertainty in the black hole mass. \citet{mejia2018} found that the value of $f$ is approximately inversely proportional to the broad-line FWHM\footnote{More precisely, the FWHM-dependency coefficient is $\sim -1.21$ for MgII-based and $\sim -1.17$ for H$\beta$-based measurements \citep{mejia2018}.}, which provides a way to better estimate $f$ for individual sources.
+Although $f$ is typically of the order of unity, it introduces a factor of $\sim 2-3$ uncertainty in the black hole mass.
+By comparing the black hole masses inferred from accretion-disc spectra with the single-epoch spectroscopy masses, \citet{mejia2018} found that the value of $f$ is approximately inversely proportional to the broad-line FWHM\footnote{More precisely, using the general dependency between $f$ and the line FWHM in the form $f=(\text{FWHM}_{\rm obs}(\text{line})/\text{FWHM}_{\rm obs}^{0})^{\beta}$, with $\text{FWHM}_{\rm obs}^0$ and $\beta$ being the searched parameters, \citet{mejia2018} got $\text{FWHM}_{\rm obs}^{0}=3200 \pm 800\,{\rm km\,s^{-1}}$, $\beta=-1.21 \pm 0.24$ for MgII and $\text{FWHM}_{\rm obs}^{0}=4550 \pm 1000\,{\rm km\,s^{-1}}$, $\beta=-1.17 \pm 0.11$ for H$\beta$ measurements.}, which provides a way to better estimate $f$ for individual sources.

 The optical reverberation mapping studies using H$\beta$ line showed that there is a simple power-law relation between the size of the BLR and the monochromatic luminosity of AGN at 5100\AA\, \citep{kaspi2000, 2004ApJ...613..682P}, so-called radius-luminosity (RL) relation.
 After a proper removal of the host galaxy starlight \citep{bentz2013}, the slope of the power law is close to $0.5$, which is expected from simple photoionization arguments.
 The importance of the radius-luminosity relation lies in its application to infer black hole masses from single-epoch spectroscopy, where FWHM or the line dispersion $\sigma$ serves as a proxy for the velocity of virialized BLR clouds and the source monochromatic luminosity serves as a proxy for the rest-frame time delay, and hence the BLR radius, via the RL relation.